Hoobachube/jacks-app-chest/design/sudoku/design.md

 1. Players **should** be able to reset the game.
 1. Resetting the game **should** generate a new sudoku grid.
 1. ~~The Grid **should** be sectioned correctly.
 Each 3 by 3 square is divided from each other and each square is bordered.~~
+1. Scratch pad to be implemented for players to mark out possible solutions.

 ### Technical Requirements